victorzshi/kawestern.org/README.md

 Socrates: And you shall be welcome.
 For he who waits with curiosity is never idle.

-— The VOO Alumni Board
+— The VOO Alumni Board, alumni@kawestern.org